ets-labs/python-dependency-injector/README.rst

             photos_service=photos_service,
         )

-Next example demonstrates run of example application defined above:
+The next example demonstrates a run of the example application defined above:

 .. code-block:: python